Arts Queensland Poetry Awards & Oodgeroo Noonuccal Prize for Indigenous Poetry

 For co-authored Entries, please contact QWC prior to making a submission.

-Entrants grant first right of refusal on the publication of the recording to QWC for an exclusive period of up to 12 weeks following public announcements if selected as Winner or Runner-Up.
+Entrants grant first right of refusal on the publication of the recording and/or transcript to QWC for an exclusive period of up to 12 weeks following public announcements if selected as Winner or Runner-up.
 Further contractual arrangements will be made directly.
 QWC otherwise reserves no rights over works submitted to the Awards; Entrants retain copyright at all times.

 Where there is Indigenous content or participation in the work, Entrants should comply with Creative Australia’s Protocols for using First Nations Intellectual and Cultural Property.

-Discounted entry fees are available to all concession card holders (including students, seniors and pensioners) and current members of state writers’ centres in the National Writers’ Centre Network, including QWC.
+Discounted entry fees are available to all concession card holders (including students, seniors, NDIS participants, etc) and current members of state writers’ centres in the National Writers’ Centre Network, including QWC.

-Entries will be subject to a rigorous assessment process with review by QWC team members, trained Readers and two experienced guest Judges, including an anonymous judging process insofar as is feasibly possible given the format.
+Entries will be subject to a rigorous assessment process with review by QWC team members, trained Readers and an experienced guest Judge/s, including an anonymous judging process insofar as is feasibly possible given the format.

-Feedback is not provided to unsuccessful Entrants.
-No correspondence with Readers or Judges may be entered into.
+Judges’ and Readers’ feedback is not provided to unsuccessful Entrants; no correspondence with Readers or Judges may be entered into.

-The awarding of a Winner, Runner-Up and Shortlist (of up to three writers) is to be at QWC’s discretion, and may depend on the quality and number of submissions received.
-In the event a Winner is not awarded, QWC may provide development opportunities (e.g. mentorship) to up to three highly-placed Entrants.
+The awarding of a Winner, Runner-up an/or Shortlist is at QWC’s discretion, and may depend on the quality and number of submissions received.
+In the event a Winner is not awarded, QWC may provide development opportunities to up to three highly-placed Entrants.

 All writers will be personally notified of the outcome of their Entry prior to public announcements.

-These Submission Guidelines were developed and updated for the 2024 suite of Queensland’s poetry awards.
+These Submission Guidelines were developed and updated for the 2025 suite of Queensland Poetry Awards.
 QWC reserves the right to amend Guidelines for future Awards.